ckeditor/ckeditor5/docs/framework/guides/contributing/code-style.md

 import { toArray } from '@ckeditor/ckeditor5-utils';
 ```

-👍&nbsp; Examples of correct code for this rule:
+👍&nbsp; Examples of a correct code for this rule:

 ```js
 // Assume we edit a file not located in the `ckeditor5-watchdog` package